<img height="1" width="1" src="https://www.facebook.com/tr?id=568307677050997&amp;ev=PageView%20%20%20%20%20%20%20%20%20%20%20%20%20&amp;noscript=1">

 School District Median Home Value Median Rent Median Household Income Nearby Parks & Features Proximity to Downtown

-With a population of around 7,000 residents, this moderately sized coastal town is situated at the Georgia-South Carolina border at the mouth of the Savannah River.
+This community of approximately 7,000 residents is situated at the Georgia-South Carolina border and mouth of the Savannah River.
 Downtown Savannah lies about 30 minutes to the west, with Tybee Island beaches to the east.

-Residents also enjoy easy access to the many shops, museums, and restaurants located just 15 minutes away in downtown Savannah.
+Residents enjoy easy access to the many shops, museums, and restaurants.

 School District Median Home Value Median Rent Median Household Income Nearby Parks & Features Proximity to Downtown